-With all of the information available on Obamacare, it’s easy to lose track of the dates and deadlines involved.
-The Affordable Care Act makes it easier to find affordable coverage, but you do have a limited time period each year to enroll if you choose to take advantage of the federal health insurance exchange.
-If you didn’t sign up for 2015, then you’ve missed the Obamacare Deadline, and unless you qualified for an exemption or a special enrollment period and were able to get insurance after the open enrollment period ended, you will be taxed a penalty on your 2015 tax return for not complying with the law.
+With all of the information on Obamacare, it’s easy to lose track of the dates and deadlines involved.
+The Affordable Care Act makes it easier to find affordable coverage, but you do have a limited time period each year to enroll.
+If you didn’t sign up for 2017, then you’ve missed the Obamacare Deadline, and unless you qualified for an exemption or a special enrollment period and were able to get insurance after the open enrollment period ended, you will be taxed a penalty on your 2017 tax return for not complying with the law.

-Fortunately, we’ve compiled a variety of information for you so that you can enroll on time in 2016 and avoid penalty charges in the future.
-The 2016 open enrollment period starts on November 1, 2015 and ends on January 31, 2016.
-We want to make it easy for our readers to understand their rights as well as their responsibilities according to Obamacare.
-Whether you don’t have insurance and need to check out your options or you do have insurance and want to make a switch, here are some important dates and deadlines to keep in mind when enrolling for healthcare coverage.
+Fortunately, we’ve compiled a variety of information for you so that you can enroll on time in 2017 and avoid penalty charges in the future.
+The 2017 open enrollment period starts on November 1, 2016 and ends on January 31, 2017.
+We want to make it easy for our readers to understand their rights as well as their responsibilities under the Affordable Care Act.
+Whether you don’t have insurance and need to check out your options, or you do have insurance and want to make a switch, here are some important dates and deadlines to keep in mind when enrolling for healthcare coverage.

 A Brief Overview of ACA Deadline Dilemmas